borgbackup/borg/docs/faq.rst

 |project_name| makes sure only the modified parts of the file are stored.
 Also, we have optional simple sparse file support for extract.

-If you use tools like Borg (or rsync, tar, cp and most other backup tools) to backup virtual machines, then these should be turned off for doing so, since Borg doesn't do *any* kind of snapshotting on it's own.
-Backing up live VMs this way can (and will) result in corrupted or inconsistent backup contents; a VM image is just a regular file, with the same issues as regular files when it comes to concurrent reading at writing from the same file.
+If you use tools like Borg (or rsync, tar, cp and most other backup tools) to back virtual machines up, then these should be turned off for doing so, since Borg doesn't do *any* kind of snapshotting on it's own.
+Backing up live VMs this way can (and will) result in corrupted or inconsistent backup contents: a VM image is just a regular file to Borg with the same issues as regular files when it comes to concurrent reading and writing from the same file.

 A better method is to use file system snapshots on the hosts, which establishes